Ma-Marcinowski/Verificational-Model/README.md

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, grayscaled and noised images)

 * #### 1.6.1.
-Exactly the same as v0.5, however dataframes are generated differently:
+Exactly the same as v0.5, however no noise is added or removed, and dataframes are generated differently:

     * No reverse pairs are created (neither positive nor negative), e.g. if a pair `xy` was already generated, then a pair `yx` is omitted;